There are two popular approaches:

 ‘In the US they are a dime a dozen.’
 That’s the state of affairs Down Under.

 A former client of ours, an enterprise security software vendor, had connections in the USA and the CEO was super-keen to make his mark there.
 A few years ago, one of his well-connected mates encouraged him to hire a local salesman and even put forward a candidate with an impressive CV including well-known US employers.
-Against our advice, the CEO hired the candidate, sight unseen.
+Against our advice, the CEO hired the candidate sight unseen.

-The Emissary Route: stand on big shoulders
+The Third Party Option: stand on big shoulders

 The same company had taken an entirely different and successful route to the UK, some years before the ill-fated foray into the US.

 Back then, its technology was a game changer, yet back in Australia few companies understood why it was different and why they needed it.
-Although the technology offered the highest-performing network protection available in the world, the major local banks kept opting for inferior technologies from comforting global vendors.
+Although this technology offered the highest-performing network protection available in the world, the major local banks kept opting for inferior technologies from comforting global vendors.
 Sound familiar?

 Enterprise software has a long sales cycle, and it needs skilled people who can manage POCs (Proofs of Concept) and deployments, and keep existing/potential

-for a few years.
+a few years.
 She was Celtic, charming, intelligent and fitted in right away.
 We'll call her Sinead.

 The strategy was to focus on building partnerships with IT systems integrators like BT, Capgemini and Logica, to help open doors to the big defence and intelligence contracts, and it worked.
 Sinead spent most of her time schmoozing these 'emissaries' and building strong relationships built on trust and performance.

-Several of Sinead's UK emissaries introduced her to their existing clients who introduced her to more players in this closely-knit, closed-door, hush-hush community.
+Several of Sinead's UK partners introduced her to their existing clients who introduced her to more players in this closely-knit, closed-door, hush-hush community.
 It wasn't long before the UK business, focused almost entirely on defence, intelligence and law enforcement, outgrew the business Down Under.

 For this vendor, focus on partners has continued to bear fruit in the UK and Europe, while the US market is still proving elusive.